A modern and dynamic design, bold curves, sleek lines and an impressive driving range… New ZOE makes switching to electric an easy choice to make!

 Seven years after the release of its best-selling predecessors, New ZOE has evolved in versatility, quality and technology to offer superior features while still remaining affordable.
 On the outside, the New ZOE continues to deliver distinctive and fresh design, while the interior has been completely overhauled, with a fully redesigned instrument panel and dashboard for improved comfort.

 Up to 245 miles of range – best in the segment

 Under the skin the New ZOE gets a powerful 52 kWh Z.E.
 50 battery that delivers a range of up to 245 miles (WLTP) – the best driving range in its segment and an increase of 32 per cent over the previous 41 kWh pack.
 Despite the increase in range and capacity, the battery has not increased in size physically, meaning no loss of interior space.

-the New ZOE offers even more driving pleasure.
+ZOE offers even more driving pleasure.
 Elsewhere, the New ZOE is

 equipped with many innovative features.
 The Renault EASY CONNECT

 services deliver increased connectivity, plus there are extra driving

 aids, a 10-inch TFT instrument cluster, the Renault EASY LINK multimedia

 system and a new B Mode, which has been perfected for urban driving.

 All have been designed to make everyday driving easier and more enjoyable.
 And as a pioneer and leader in electric mobility in Europe, Renault has unparalleled knowledge of the needs and expectations of this booming market.